MichaelKuhinica/lastfm-top-artists/readme.md

 ### Install node (OSX)

 Download and install package from [their website](https://nodejs.org/en/).
-Node comes bundeled with npm, used for managing frontend dependencies.
+Node comes bundled with npm, used for managing frontend dependencies.

 ### Install Gulp